micktwomey/pyiso8601/README.rst

 - Python 3.11
 - PyPy 3

-Python 3 versions < 3.6 are untested but should work.
+Python 3 versions < 3.7 are untested but should work.

 Changes
 =======

 unreleased
 ----------

+* Drop Python 3.6 support (3.6 is end of life)

 1.1.0
 -----